 We created a new way to bring enrichment to your children’s learning — virtually.
 Virtual workshops are available despite school closures.

 What is it?

-Virtually Off the Page is an electronic companion to Off the Page’s full-day workshops.
+Virtually Off the Page is an electronic companion to Off the Page’s full-day workshops (we do still offer in-school workshops, too, when schools are open).
 It incorporates an individual activities box for each child in a class/group, accompanied by a pre-recorded video.
 The video provides a narrative for the workshop – led by one of OTP’s qualified teachers – and guides the children through each of the activities.

 - Ancient Egypt – Experience the preparations for the unexpected burial of the young King Tutankhamun.

 - Ancient Greece – Encounter life in the Greek city-state of Sparta and compare its warrior culture to that of Athens.

 - Roman Britain – Explore life in Roman Verulamium.

 - Vikings – Experience Viking life in York during the rule of King Guthrum.